altocodenl/tagaway/readme.md

 ### Todo beta

 - Pivs
-   - Months:
-      - Show months only if one year is selected.
-If 0 or >2, don't show.
-      - If selected a month, don't show other years.
-      - month is a pseudo-tag, set in a particular part of the state. when doing that, set the from/to in the query.
-      - show all months but gray out those that have no pivs for the current query.
    - Sort tags by nPivs, and add arrow to switch order
-   - Implement chunking and linear scroll.
    - Increase thumbnail size
    - Implement video streaming.
+   - Implement chunking and linear scroll.
    - Establish URL <-> query relationship, so that an URL takes you to a query and viceversa.
    - [markup] Move edit bar to bottom and write new blue bar on top.
    - [markup] Search box height is incorrect.
 Must match to original design markup.
 When 'Done tagging' button appear in 'Untagged', bottom border of tag navigation moves.
 It shouldn't do that.